tidyverse/tidyverse.org/content/blog/2020-04-dplyr-1-0-0-and-vctrs/index.markdown

 ## Combining vectors

-The heart of the reason we're using vctrs is the need to combine vectors together.
+The heart of the reason we're using vctrs is the need to combine vectors.
 You're already familiar with one base R tool for combining vectors, `c()`:

 ```r